mr-mudgal/Flask-GraphQl-ToDo-List/README.md

 Replace <"YOUR KEYCLOAK CLIENT SECRET KEY"> and <"YOUR STRIPE API KEY">, with YOUR OWN KEYs in a string format without angular brackets.

+Start your keycloak server before executing the main file 'server.py'

+server.py : it is the main file of the project, execute this file and open http://localhost:5000/ in the browser to use the webapplication.

 You can run virtual enviornment using python commands, or use global module scopr.

 This was developed using virtual enviornment (venv) in linux OS.